Fatima-Haouari/AuRED/README.md

-# Authority Rumor EviDence Dataset (AuRED)
+# Authority Rumor Evidence Dataset (AuRED)

 ## Content of this repository
 ## Rumors

-We provide AuRED and AuRED* data in JSON format fileS.
+We provide AuRED and AuRED* data in JSON format files.
 Each file contains a list of JSON objects representing rumors.
 For each rumor, we provide the following entries:
 ```
 {
   id [unique ID for the rumor]